-Total Credits: 2 including 2 Accounting
+Total Credits: 2 including 2 Accounting - Technical

 Many financial managers wage a constant struggle to keep their projections current and their operating managers engaged and focused on their budgets.
 This session will show you how to use performance metrics to reduce forecasting work, improve financial control and manager engagement in their department's numbers.
 This session will help you answer some of the following questions: